 - high or low dysphagia

-- gastro-oesophageal reflux disease (GORD)
+- gastro-esophageal reflux disease (GERD/GERD)

-- assessment of hiatus hernia
+- assessment of a hiatus hernia

-- generalised epigastric pain
+- generalized epigastric pain

-- globus hystericus
+- globus pharyngeus

 - persistent vomiting